 An analysis of selected countries and sectors

 The Digital Public Goods Alliance together with UNDP and Dalberg Advisors as consultants have undertaken a research project to estimate the economic and human impact for the implementation of digital public infrastructure (DPI) within finance, justice, and climate in 70 selected LMICs1.
 This is a short introduction to the main findings, with links to an executive summary and methodological note.
-A comprehensive report will be released in the fall of 2022.

 This research project looked at DPI as an approach, regulation, and a technology-layer to create uniformity in which regularly-occurring digital tasks take place.
 Think of the standards and specifications required for carrying out instant digital money transactions, or how authentication works for national digital ID when opening a bank account, or renewing a driver’s license.
 These are three everyday examples of DPI.
 DPI lends uniformity in which such digital events take place, and provides open modules for others to create new applications and digital services in extension.

 The report discusses sector-based DPI, which is a DPI-enabled end-to-end digital service or workflow for a specific sector.
 Sector-based DPI consists of context-specific verticals made up of digital public goods, open-source software, and in some cases proprietary solutions, which offer a cost-effective path for countries to adopt and adapt new technologies.

 The focus on finance, justice, and climate sectors crafts a more precise analysis, and relied on available data, expert interviews, cases, and existing studies of digitalisation to bring forward the impact assessments.